Kotlin/dokka/docs/topics/runners/maven.md

 ### Other output formats

-By default, the Maven runner builds documentation in [HTML](html.md) output format.
+By default, the Maven plugin for Dokka builds documentation in [HTML](html.md) output format.

-All other output formats come as [Dokka plugins](dokka_plugins.md).
+All other output formats are implemented as [Dokka plugins](dokka_plugins.md).
 In order to generate documentation in the desired format, you have to add it as a Dokka plugin to the configuration.

 For example, to use the experimental [GFM](markdown.md#gfm) format, you have to add `gfm-plugin` artifact: